-The LTMS program includes Environmental Work Windows, which are those areas and times when dredging and disposal will have less potential impact on sensitive Bay fish and wildlife.
-Dredgers able to work within the Work Windows need not consult separately with the resource agencies.
-Prior to 2001, only about 50% of dredging work was being performed during work windows.
-But by 2003, 80% of dredging work was performed within the work windows and the percentage has increased in the last few years demonstrating the success of the program.
+The LTMS program specifies Environmental Work Windows, which are those areas and times when dredging and disposal will have less potential impact on sensitive Bay fish and wildlife.
+Dredgers able to work within the work windows need not consult separately with the resource agencies.
+Prior to 2001, only about fifty percent of dredging work was being performed during work windows.
+But by 2003, eighty percent of dredging work was performed within the work windows, and the percentage has increased in the last few years, demonstrating the program's success.
 In 2005, the LTMS completed additional programmatic consultation with the U.S. Fish and Wildlife Service in order to clarify work windows.
 From 2006 to the present, additional programmatic consultation with the National Marine Fisheries Service has been in progress to clarify work windows further and to include the green sturgeon as a new federally listed species.

-The Inland Testing Manual for Dredged Material (ITM) was issued by the EPA and the Corps in 1998 to provide comprehensive guidance to evaluate the potential for contaminant-related impacts associated with dredged material disposal into open water.
-Since 1998, the DMMO agencies have issued a number of public notices (PN99-3, PN01-01, etc.) to provide additional regional guidance.
+The U.S. Environmental Protection Agency and the U.S. Army Corps of Engineers issued the Inland Testing Manual for Dredged Material (ITM) in 1998 to provide comprehensive guidance to evaluate the potential for contaminant-related impacts associated with dredged material disposal into open water.
+Since 1998, the Dredged Material Management Office agencies have issued a number of public notices (PN99-3, PN01-01, etc.) to provide additional regional guidance.